SAP-samples/teched2023-DT169/exercises/ex2/README.md

-# Exercise 2 - Design and launch custom SAC Stories
+# Exercise 2 - Design and publish custom SAC Stories

 In this exercise, we will design a SAC Story by copying and enhancing a pre-defined story from the Manage KPIs and Reports application.
 The charts in this story will be configured on the custom analytical query created in Exercise 1.
 Once the story is activated, we will create an application to launch the story directly from the Fiori Launchpad.